+- light fires,

+climb fences,

+shoot,

+cut timber,

+- camp,

-- damage trees,
+damage trees,

+litter,

-- disturb stock.
+disturb stock,

-- be accompanied by a dog, ٠
+- be accompanied by a dog,

-- enter paddocks or trample crops, ٠
+- enter paddocks or trample crops,

-- leave gates other than as they find them (open or closed), ٠
+- leave gates other than as they find them (open or closed),

-- ٠ enter poppy crops, which are strictly enforced licensed areas.
+- enter poppy crops, which are strictly enforced licensed areas.
 Anglers may only walk along the perimeter of crops.